 Does contributing to another user's project cost me strings?

-Nope.
-All the strings you translate in another user's project are counted against that user's account.
+No. All the strings you translate in another user's project are counted against that user's account.

-Except for the number of strings in your account, you don't have any other limit on POEditor.
+Except for the number of strings in your account, you don't have any other limit at POEditor.
 You can translate software with the help of as many contributors as you want, create as many localization projects as you like and, also, add an unlimited number of languages to your projects.